 Murray Indick is a partner in the firm’s Corporate Department and Co-chair of the Emerging Companies and Venture Capital practice.

-Mr. Indick has more than thirty years of corporate law, investment fund and related experience, both in private practice and as partner and general counsel to Blum Capital Partners (1997-2004), and partner and general counsel to Prides Capital Partners (2004-2010).
+Murray has more than thirty years of corporate law, investment fund and related experience, both in private practice and as partner and general counsel to Blum Capital Partners (1997-2004), and partner and general counsel to Prides Capital Partners (2004-2010).
 In aggregate, those firms raised and deployed approximately $6 billion during his tenure, and made investments around the world.
 In 2015, Murray was one of just 12 attorneys from the Bay Area named to BTI Consulting Group’s list of “Client Service All-Stars.”
-In 2017 and 2018, both Chambers USA and Legal 500 recognized Murray as a national leading lawyer for Startups and Emerging Companies.
-In 2017 and 2018, Legal 500 US also recognized Murray for his M&A/Corporate work.
+Chambers USA and Legal 500 have recognized Murray as a national leading lawyer for Startups and Emerging Companies.
+Since 2017, Legal 500 US has also recognized Murray for his M&A/Corporate work.

 He also devotes a substantial portion of his practice to forming investment funds, particularly hedge funds and private equity funds, and to transactional and counseling work for these funds, frequently as outside general counsel.
 The investment businesses he advises range in size from “startup” money managers to a global investment firm with assets under management in excess of $20 billion.

 Murray routinely works closely with the senior management team, and board of directors of businesses.
 He has served on corporate boards in the past, including public companies Legacy Education, Tigrent, Ameritrans Capital Corporation and QC Holdings.
 He also serves and has served on boards of directors of start-up companies and private businesses.

 In 2014, Murray became outside counsel to the Los Angeles Clippers, following the NBA’s suspension of their owner Donald Sterling, and assisted the team in its transition to new ownership.